Generalising rate heterogeneity across sites in statistical phylogenetics: Applications

 In this section we consider applications to biological data sets that address these controversial questions.
 In Section~\ref{subsec:apps_stat} we analyse a concatenated alignment of small and large subunit ribosomal RNAs (SSU and LSU rRNAs) sampled from across the tree of life.
 After alignment using MUSCLE \citep[][]{Edg04} and editing to remove poorly-aligning regions, $M=1734$ sites on $N=36$ species remained.
 We consider three models: (S1) a stationary, reversible TN93 model, (S2) the LASH-variant of S1 and (S3) the QuASH-variant of S1.
 Models that are stationary and reversible give rise to likelihood functions that are invariant to the position of the root, and so these analyses only allow inference of the unrooted topology.
 In Section~\ref{subsec:apps_nonstat} we therefore consider three non-stationary models which also allow us to learn about the root position: (NS1) the HB model with TN93 exchangeability parameters; (NS2) the LASH-variant of NS1 and (NS3) the QuASH-variant of NS1.
 Inference via MCMC is substantially slower for the HB model and so, for computational tractability, we consider a smaller data set with $M=1481$ sites and only $N=16$ taxa.
+Further discussion on the scalability of our model-fitting procedures can be found in the Appendix.

 In all analyses, mixing and convergence of the MCMC sampler was assessed by comparing the output from multiple chains, initialised at different starting points.
-In phlogenetics, mixing in tree-space can be problematic due to the low acceptance rates of topological moves.
-Therefore, in addition to considering the usual numerical and graphical diagnostic checks for continuous parameters, we also examined graphs based on relative cumulative split (Section~\ref{subsec:apps_stat}) or clade (Section~\ref{subsec:apps_nonstat}) frequencies of the chains over the course of the MCMC runs; see \citet{HNBWE14} for a full description of these diagnostics.
+In phylogenetics, mixing in tree-space can be problematic due to the low acceptance rates of topological moves.
+Therefore, in addition to considering the usual numerical and graphical diagnostic checks for continuous parameters, we also examined graphs based on relative cumulative split (Section~\ref{subsec:apps_stat}) or clade (Section~\ref{subsec:apps_nonstat}) frequencies of the chains over the course of the MCMC runs; see \citet{HNBWE14} for full details of these diagnostics.
 Here a \emph{split} refers to a bipartition of the taxa at the leaves of the tree into two disjoint sets, induced by cutting a branch.
 On a rooted tree, one of the partition subsets of any split is a \emph{clade} if all the taxa lie on the same side of the root.
 In biological terms, this corresponds to an ancestor and all its descendants.